ohnotes/ohnotes/README.md

 Contact me on z3ox1s@protonmail.com, please :).

 #### What this do?
-You can create and share notes, updated for each 1 second, you can talk with your friends.
+You can create and share notes.
 Focused in privacy, when entering on homepage for the first time, a user ID and a token is generated, no tracking or kind thing.

 <br><a name="setup"></a>
 ## 🔧 Setup